What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 It is important to "proceed while keeping an eye on the overall balance."

-Adjust the position and height of each doll to arrange them so that they look good.
+Adjust the position and height of each doll to arrange them to look their best.

-It is important to remove the dolls carefully, especially old ones, as they are very fragile.
+It is important to remove the dolls carefully, especially the older ones, as they are more fragile.

-Recently, simpler, more space-saving Imperial Prince and Princess decorations and modern design decorations have become popular.
+Recently, simpler and more space-saving Imperial Prince decorations and modern designs have become popular.

-You can choose the decoration style that suits your home lifestyle.
+You can choose a style of decoration that suits your home and lifestyle.

-4. A thorough explanation of the traditional Hinamatsuri cuisine!
-The origins of chirashi sushi and hishi mochi
+4. A thorough explanation of traditional Hinamatsuri dishes!
+The origins of chirashi sushi and hishimochi rice cakes

-Chirashizushi is a traditional dish that is indispensable for the Doll's Festival.
+Chirashizushi is a traditional dish that is an essential part of the Hinamatsuri festival.

 Chirashizushi is a gorgeous dish made with colorful ingredients.

-This is a dish suitable for a celebratory meal during the Girls' Festival.
+This is a dish suitable for a celebratory meal during the Hinamatsuri festival.

 In particular, the choice of ingredients is also meaningful.

-Shrimp symbolizes longevity, lotus root symbolizes a bright future, and beans symbolize hard work.
+Shrimp symbolizes "longevity," lotus root "a bright future," and beans "hard work."

-Chirashizushi is a dish that contains messages wishing for a girl's growth and happiness.
+Chirashizushi is a dish that contains messages of hope for a girl's growth and happiness.

-Hishimochi (rice cakes wrapped in rice cakes) are also one of the symbolic foods of Hinamatsuri.
+Hishimochi rice cakes are also one of the symbolic foods of Hinamatsuri.

-Hishimochi is a diamond-shaped rice cake with three overlapping colors: red, white, and green.
+Hishimochi is a diamond-shaped rice cake with red, white, and green overlapping colors.

 Red symbolizes protection from evil, white symbolizes purity, and green symbolizes health.

-The three colors are layered to represent prayers for the girl's health and happiness.
+Layering these three colors is meant to pray for the girl's health and happiness.

-Additionally, clam soup is also an essential dish for the Girls' Festival.
+Furthermore, clam soup is also an essential dish for the Hinamatsuri.

-Clam shells are considered a symbol of marital harmony because they fit perfectly together.
+Clam shells are considered a symbol of marital harmony because they fit together perfectly.

-It is a wish that the girl will be blessed with a good husband in the future.
+It is a wish that the girl will be blessed with a good partner in the future.

 By having fun making it together as a family,

-You can enjoy a special moment during the Doll's Festival.
+You can spend a special time during the Hinamatsuri.

-5. The origin of Hina Arare and a homemade recipe!
+5. The origin of Hinaarare and homemade recipes!
 Enjoy traditional sweets at home

-Hina arare is a traditional sweet that is indispensable for the Girls' Festival.
+Hina arare is a traditional sweet that is an essential part of the Doll's Festival.

-Different variations can be seen in the Kanto and Kansai regions.
+Different variations can be seen in Kanto and Kansai.

 In the Kanto region, sweet sugar-coated rice snacks are common.

-They are characterized by their brightly colored hail in a variety of colors, including white, pink, and green.
+It is characterized by its brightly colored hail, which comes in white, pink, and green.

-Meanwhile, in the Kansai region, arare seasoned with soy sauce and salt are the norm.
+On the other hand, in the Kansai region, arare seasoned with soy sauce or salt is the norm.

-The colors of Hina Arare also have meaning, with pink symbolizing "life," white "purity," and green "health."
+The colors of Hina Arare also have meanings, with pink symbolizing "life," white "purity," and green "health."

-You can easily make Hina Arare at home.
+You can also easily make Hina Arare at home.

 The popped rice is coated with melted sugar syrup,

-Add your desired color and let it cool and harden, and it's done.
+Add your desired color and let it cool and harden to finish.

-Making it together with your children will strengthen the bonds between family members and create special moments.
+Making it with your children will strengthen the bond between family members and create a special moment.

 【material】